 And while all that is definitely there, there’s also SO much more to see and do in Nepal!
 So move that mental image over and watch this music video instead – because, y’all, THAT is what the rest of Nepal is doing!

-Did we peak your interest to travel to Nepal?
+Did we pique your interest to travel to Nepal?
 What was the thing nobody tells you about Nepal that surprised you the most?
 Drop us a comment below!

 Psst: Planning a visit to Nepal?
 Check out some of our other posts to help you plan your trip!
 We’ll also have more Nepal posts publishing very soon.